cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/mdm-deployment/partners/hexnode.md

 * Minimum hard disk space 75 MB and memory 35 MB.
 * Wi-Fi or LAN connection

-To setup Cloudflare for Teams on macOS using Hexnode:
+To set up Cloudflare for Teams on macOS using Hexnode:

 </Aside>